-Unit 1: How Do Organisms regulate their functions?
-In this unit students examine the cell as the structural and functional unit of life, from the single celled to the multicellular organism, including the requirements for sustaining cellular processes.
+Unit 1: How do organisms regulate their functions?
+Students examine the cell as the structural and functional unit of life, from the single celled to the multicellular organism, including the requirements for sustaining cellular processes.
 Students focus on cell growth, replacement and death and the role of stem cells in differentiation, specialisation and renewal of cells.
 They explore how systems function through cell specialisation in vascular plants and animals, and consider the role homeostatic mechanisms play in maintaining an animal's internal environment.